Kruithne/spooder/README.md

 ### 🔧 `server.error(handler: ErrorHandler)`
 Register a handler for uncaught errors.

+> [!NOTE]
-> ℹ️ This handler does not accept asynchronous functions and must return a `Response` object.
+> This handler does not accept asynchronous functions and must return a `Response` object.
 ```ts
 server.error((req, err) => {
 	return new Response('Custom Internal Server Error Message', { status: 500 });